bugzmanov/nes_ebook/src/chapter_5.md

 As always, don't forget the tests!

-Next we need to connect our bus to the ROM:
+Next, connect Rom to the BUS:

 ```rust
 pub struct Bus {